-The projects are interdependent and together will help BMC achieve multiple master planning goals (outlined in the approved 2010 IMP) within the next five years.
+The Moakley Cancer Center Addition, New Inpatient Building Phase 1, and the New Patient Transport Bridge are interdependent.
+Therefore, a combined Draft Project Impact Report will be filed.
+Together these projects will help BMC achieve multiple master planning goals (outlined in the approved 2010 IMP) within the next five years.